google/blockly-samples/codelabs/custom_generator/custom_generator.md

 You will make all of your changes in a sample Blockly app, which you can find in blockly-samples at [`examples/sample-app`](https://github.com/google/blockly-samples/tree/master/examples/sample-app).
 This application contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
   1) Clone or download the blockly-samples repository if you haven't already.
-  2) Navigate to the `examples/sample-app` directory (or a copy of it) via the command line.
+  2) Run `yarn install` to install the required dependencies.
-  3) Run `npm install` to install the required dependencies.
+  3) Navigate to the `examples/sample-app` directory (or a copy of it) via the command line.
-  4) Run `npm run start` to start the server and run the sample application.
+  4) Run `yarn start` to start the server and run the sample application.
   5) The sample app will automatically run in the browser window that opens.

 The initial application has one custom block and includes JavaScript generator definitions for that block.
 Since we will be creating a JSON generator, we'll remove that custom block and add our own.